-Depo Provera Lawsuit Updates
+Depo Provera Lawsuit

 Depo Provera was once a popular birth control choice for women seeking long-term contraception without the inconvenience of taking daily pills.
 However, disturbing claims have recently started to surface that the birth control injections can lead to the development of brain tumors.

-As more women face the diagnosis of brain tumors after using Depo Provera, many are coming forward claiming that they were never told about the risks associated with the drug.
+As more women face the diagnosis of brain tumors after using Depo Provera, many are coming forward, claiming that they were never told about the risks associated with the drug.

 Depo Provera (depot medroxyprogesterone acetate), manufactured by Pfizer, is an injectable form of birth control that relies on progestin.
 It works by slowly releasing the hormone to prevent ovulation for 12 to 14 weeks between injections.